makersacademy/tic_tac_toe_tech_test/README.md

 ```

 ## Any Challenges? ##
 * __Unit boundaries__ - Some units do too much.
-For instance, ‘Board’ properly updates a 2d array, which tracks player’s moves.
+For instance, ‘Board’ properly updates a 2d array, which tracks players' moves.
 But currently it also prints this array to stdout, a presentation concern belonging elsewhere.
 ‘Game’ is another example.
 It passes the player objects tokens though really token generation should be internal to those objects.

 ## Todos ##
 The game doesn't handle invalid player input currently.
 This'll be the first thing I add with time.